rgiosa10/credit-card-validator/README.md

 textArray: [4, 2, 0, 4, 0, 7, 0, 7, 8, 0, 4, 6, 5, 3, 2, 0]
 Expected Output: 52

+Describe: companyCheck(text);

+Test: "It checks if this CC was issued by accredited company.
+American Express cards always begin with the numbers 34 or 37.
+Code: companyCheck(text);
+textArray: "3402080860435620"
+Expected Output: Amex

+Test: "It checks if this CC was issued by accredited company.
+Visa cards begin with the number 4.
+Code: companyCheck(text);
+textArray: "4102080860435620"
+Expected Output: Visa

+Test: "It checks if this CC was issued by accredited company.
+MC cards begin with the number 5.
+Code: companyCheck(text);
+textArray: "5102080860435620"
+Expected Output: MC

+Test: "It checks if this CC was issued by accredited company.
+Discover cards begin with the number 6.
+Code: companyCheck(text);
+textArray: "6102080860435620"
+Expected Output: Discover

 ```

 ## Known Bugs